When I created this Singing 4 the Cubs campaign, I knew it would take a lot of planning.

 Memorial Stadium, the home of the Boise Hawks, has a county fair feel to it.
 There’s a large set of metal stands down the third base side and again the first base side, with a smaller set of stands right behind home plate.
 The concessions areas are on either side and behind the home plate stands.

 We waited a short while by the first base gate when we got the cue to step onto the field.
-As I was habitually repeated the first few lines of the Anthem to myself, I felt pretty relaxed.
-It had only been six days since I sang for the Smokies, so my confidence was solid as I waited on the grass behind home plate.
+As habitually repeated the first few lines of the Anthem to myself, I felt pretty relaxed.
+It had only been six days since I sang for the Tennessee Smokies, so my confidence was solid as I waited on the grass behind home plate.
 The announcer called out the lineups and invited everyone to stand for the National Anthem.
 “Performing the Star Spangled Banner tonight is Chris Fenoglio.”
 He pronounced my name correctly – I thought “that’s a good sign.”
 I was handed the microphone and started to sing “Oh, say can you…”

 Suddenly, I stopped singing.